Exxon Pipeline Disruption

 Step 3: Calculate the offset

-We then use an equivalence factor of 128 which was calculated using the Lashof method with a discount rate of 0 and a time horizon of 100 years.6 7 This equivalence factor posits that the effects of the release of 1 tonne of CO2 emissions is offset by the storage of 128 tonnes of CO2 for 100 year.
+We then use an equivalence factor of 128, calculated using the Lashof method with a discount rate of 0 and a time horizon of 100 years.6 7 This equivalence factor posits that the effects of the release of 1 tonne of CO2 emissions is offset by the storage of 128 tonnes of CO2 for 100 year.

 $$ \begin{aligned} Offset &= {tonne_{years}CO_2 \over equivalence} \\[5pt] &= {15{,}420.1 \over 128} \\[5pt] &= 120.470 \end{aligned} $$

-By this logic, this action offset the effects 120.470 tonnes of CO2.
+By this logic, this action offset the effects of 120.470 tonnes of CO2.